onflow/Flow-Wallet-Kit/Android/example/README.md

    - Tap the "Load Linked Accounts" button
    - The app will load and display any linked accounts
    - Shows both child accounts and COA information if available

+## Troubleshooting

+### Common Issues

+1. **Build Errors**
+   - Make sure you have the correct Android SDK version installed
+   - Ensure all dependencies are properly synced
+   - Try cleaning and rebuilding the project
+   - Verify your GitHub credentials are correctly set up

+2. **Network Issues**
+   - The app uses the Flow Testnet by default
+   - Ensure your device has an active internet connection
+   - Check if the Flow Testnet is accessible

+3. **Key Generation Issues**
+   - Some devices may have restrictions on key generation
+   - Try using a different device or emulator
+   - Check device logs for specific error messages

+4. **Trust Wallet Authentication Issues**
+   - Verify your GitHub token has the correct permissions
+   - Check if the token has expired
+   - Ensure the credentials are correctly set in local.properties or environment variables

+## Contributing

+Feel free to submit issues and enhancement requests.

 ## License